apache/kibble-1/docs/source/setup.rst

       # Set this to your domain, or add kibble.localhost to /etc/hosts
       ServerName kibble.localhost
       DocumentRoot /var/www/kibble/ui/
-      # Proxy to gunicorn for /api/ below:
+      # Proxy to gunicorn or waitress for /api/ below:
       ProxyPass /api/ http://localhost:8000/api/
    </VirtualHost>